A printer can be assigned a device number between 256 and 2047, inclusive. This range of device numbers are also used for terminals and flat files.

 On Windows systems, you cannot use the “:n” positional parameter to control the print margin used.
 Such notation is ignored by InterSystems IRIS.
 Code such as "|PRN|":121 is ignored.
 To control the printer width, send the appropriate control characters for that printer.
 The notation does work on other platforms.

-On Windows, OPEN supports most of the sequential I/O keyword parameters, as described in the Sequential File I/O chapter of this manual.
-The following table describes additional printer keyword parameters for controlling a printer (handled as a sequential file) on Windows systems with the OPEN command.
+On Windows, OPEN supports most of the sequential I/O keyword parameters, as described in Sequential File I/O. The following table describes additional printer keyword parameters for controlling a printer (handled as a sequential file) on Windows systems with the OPEN command.

 Additional OPEN Keyword Parameters for Windows Printers